ailrk/markdowndb.macro/README.md

 A babel macro for building markdown Map at compile time for static website.

 ### Motivation
 I want a static website that holds all my markdown articles, but to do that usually I need some extra config for webpack and make my already chaotic project config even more complicated.
-With `babel-plugin-macros` I can just load all markdowns into a database like object with one function call.
+With `babel-plugin-macros` I can have an Map-like interface to access all markdowns with one function call.

 ### Install
 `npm install markdowndb.macro`